- A letter from our Rector

 Visiting Clergy: We welcome the participation of clergy who are friends or relatives.
 If a visiting priest is to be the celebrant for the funeral, please share these guidelines with him at the time arrangements are made.
 Visiting clergy should also contact the Cathedral clergy to discuss arrangements.

 Eulogies: The grieving process necessarily includes time to remember the life of the deceased.
 In the Catholic funeral rite, this is most appropriately done during the time of visitation or even at the Vigil (Wake) Service.
 Since the funeral Mass is primarily the time for praise and thanks for God’s gift of new life in Jesus, we discourage the inclusion of a eulogy at the Mass.
-In accordance with Archdiocesan policy, if a eulogy is to be included at the funeral Mass, there can be only one speaker, the reflection of no more than three minutes long must be presented to the celebrant in writing in advance of the funeral Mass.
+If a eulogy is to be included at the funeral Mass, there can be only one speaker, and the reflection may be no more than five minutes long.

 Flowers: It is appropriate to bring floral arrangements from the funeral home to the Cathedral for placement in the Sanctuary during the funeral Mass.
-Please discuss what is appropriate and effective with the funeral director.
+An exception is during Lent - flowers are not permitted in the church during Lent.
+Please discuss what is appropriate and effective with the Bereavement Family Coordinator and the funeral director.
+It is also appropriate to order flowers to be delivered directly from a florist to the Cathedral.

 The Church and Cremation: The Christian faithful are confronted with the mystery of life and death in the presence of the body of one who has died.
 Moreover, the body which lies in death naturally recalls the personal story of faith, the loving family bonds, the friendships, and the words and acts of the deceased person.
 The body of a deceased Catholic Christian is also the body once washed in Baptism, anointed with the oil of salvation, and fed with the Bread of Life.
 Thus, the Church’s reverence for the sacredness of the human body grows out of a reverence and concern both natural and supernatural for the human person.